If you are fond of fermented grape wine, you can visit various local wine houses where you can find different and delicious kinds of wine in Istanbul.

 Victor Levi has been among the best wine houses in Istanbul in recent years.
 Since it is on the Asian side, it is a bit far from those who stay in Taksim and Sultanahmet.
 However, Kadikoy is one of the must-see places in Istanbul, and when you go there, you can taste local wines at Victor Levi.

-2. Hazzo Pulo Sarap Evi
+2. Hazzo Pulo Wine Restaurant

 Hazzo Pulo Sarap Evi is located at Asmalimescit in Beyoglu and it boasts an atmosphere that reminds visitors of a wine cellar.
 The place maintains its original architecture and has been serving its customers in the same place for years.